Overwhelmed with your child’s erratic sleep patterns and bedtime tantrums? Learn how a toddler sleep schedule can make for smoother days!

 At least that’s how it feels when it comes to toddlers and sleep.
 Maybe your toddler stays up late and sleeps all morning.
-Or perhaps she’s an early riser, talking and playing at 5am, which inevitably affects her mood during the day.
+Perhaps he’s an early riser, talking and playing at 5am, which inevitably affects his mood during the day.

-With the inconsistency of sleep, you realized she’s only getting eight hours of sleep, leaving her cranky and miserable.
-Bedtime keeps getting later and later, despite all your attempts to put her down earlier in the night.
+With this inconsistency, you realize he’s only getting eight hours of total sleep at night, leaving him cranky and prone to temper tantrums.
+Bedtime keeps getting later and later, despite all your attempts to put him down earlier in the night.

-She might be struggling with transitioning to fewer naps, leaving her tired all day.
-Or she wakes up every 2 hours at night wanting to play or eat, or worse, screaming for you to calm her down.
+He might be struggling with transitioning to fewer daytime naps, leaving him tired all day.
+Or he wakes up every 2 hours at night wanting to play or eat, or worse, screaming for you to calm him down.

 How to create a successful toddler sleep schedule